KhronosGroup/KTX-Software/BUILDING.md

 ### SDL

-> TODO: Section may be outdated.
-Re-check!

 Builds of SDL are provided in the KTX Git repo.
-These binaries were built from a post 2.0.8 changeset given below.
-This changeset includes a fix for an issue with OpenGL applications on macOS Mojave.
-Standard SDL 2.0.8 works fine on all other platforms so you can download binaries from [libsdl.org](https://libsdl.org), if you prefer.
+These binaries were built from a post 2.0.12 changeset given below.
+However Standard SDL 2.0.12 works fine everywhere so you can download binaries from [libsdl.org](https://libsdl.org), if you prefer.

 #### macOS Notes